medobarakat/Weather-Forcasting-Mini-App/README.md

 # Weather-Forcasting-Mini-App

-## this is a simple weather forcasting app
+## this is a  weather forcasting app

 ##  made With